Best Online Therapy: UK Therapists And Accessing Online Counselling Options

 Mental health conditions that may require in-person care rather than online counselling

-Online therapy may not be suitable for people with a severe or long-term mental health condition.
-For example, in-person intervention or direct treatment may be required in cases where individuals experience delusions, hallucinations, or disorganized thinking.
+Online therapy may not be suitable for people with a severe or long-term mental health condition or those who require medication management.
+For example, traditional therapy, in-person intervention or direct treatment may be required in cases where individuals experience delusions, hallucinations, or disorganized thinking.
 Symptoms commonly associated with schizophrenia spectrum disorders, borderline personality disorder (BPD), eating disorders, and other severe mental health conditions often require more intensive, in-person treatment modalities.

 Questions to ask when vetting therapists